 3. Think outside the box

 In the craft room closet I added a wooden shoe organizer, shelves and inexpensive photo boxes and labeled everything for easy access.
 I even took the door off the closet because the organization looks great and performs even better!

 You may not want to use your closet for craft supplies like me, but what about photo albums, books, files, pet supplies and more?

 Do you have more “stuff” than clothes?
 Maybe a closet would be better used for your overflow rather than clothing.

-Many older homes come with limited options for bathroom storage.
-When we remodeled our very small bathroom we shopped around to find the best storage solution for the shower.
+Remember that small bathroom I showed you?
+Since many older homes come with limited options for bathroom storage, we shopped around to find the best storage solution for the shower.
 These shower caddies are solid and hold larger sized bottles than most others.
 They keep us both organized and cleaner!